Single target Nifty weekly Option Tips

 - 100% intraday tips no positional holdings.

-- Auto generated trade entry SMS will be reached within 5 seconds.
+- Auto generated trade entry SMS and telegram message will be reached within 5 seconds.

-- Auto generated target done SMS will be reached within 5 seconds.
+- Auto generated target done SMS and telegram message will be reached within 5 seconds.

-- Auto generated stop loss triggered SMS will be reached within 5 seconds.
+- Auto generated stop loss triggered SMS and telegram message will be reached within 5 seconds.

 - Our Average success rate is 90% on monthly basis.